Quantum Entanglement as the Origin of the Gravitational Constant: Deriving the Planck Scale in the Selection-Stitch Model

 1. Introduction

-A self-consistent theory of quantum gravity must explain the origin of its physical scales.
+A self-consistent theory of quantum gravity must explain the origin of its physical scales

 N

-the Planck length (l
+ics establishes the minimum limit of observability at the Planck length (l

 P